 - Volume: Does the vendor have access to a large volume of records?

 - Data flow: Does your data flow outside North America (or the geographical jurisdiction that applies to you) when in the hands of the vendor?

 If you answered “Yes” to any of the above statements, these are the vendors you should focus on first as they can have the largest impact on your organization.

 Finally, you must conduct a risk assessment on each of your critical and high-risk vendors.
 The risk assessment questionnaire will vary depending on the vendor’s level of access.
 This can be a time-consuming and arduous task if done manually with spreadsheets, which is why ProcessBolt has fully automated the risk assessment questionnaire process for organizations.
 Many organizations have seen a reduction in the time spent assessing vendors by up to 90%.

-If you’d like to see how easy vendor risk assessments can be, schedule a demo with ProcessBolt.
+If you’d like to see how easy vendor risk assessments can be, complete this form to schedule a demo.